 Tennessee Hospital Association

-The Tennessee Center for Patient Safety (TCPS) mission is to advance Tennessee hospitals’ adoption of proven strategies that enhance the reliability, safety and quality of care received by patients.
+The mission of the Tennessee Center for Patient Safety (TCPS) is to advance Tennessee hospitals’ adoption of proven strategies that enhance the reliability, safety and quality of care received by patients.
 The TCPS provides extensive education, resources, and direct support to hospitals to accomplish the mission of better outcomes for patients.

 The Patient Safety Organization (PSO) serves member hospitals in the collection, aggregation, and analysis of safety events to facilitate shared learning to improve quality and patient safety.
 The PSO services include a voluntary adverse event/near miss data collection system, comparative analysis and feedback on events, education, and support for participating hospitals within a protected legal environment.